Checkroth/strava-runmap/README.md

 ### Configuration

 Environment variables / pelican configs: The following are environment variables names.
-They have the _same key as the environment variable name_ in `STRAVA_RUNMAP_CONFIG` in the pelican config (e.g. `STRAVA_RUNMAP_CONFIG = { "STRAVA_API_TOKEN": "abcd1234" }`
+They have the _same key as the environment variable name_ in `STRAVA_RUNMAP` in the pelican config (e.g. `STRAVA_RUNMAP = { "STRAVA_API_TOKEN": "abcd1234" }`
-- `STRAVA_API_TOKEN`: a valid token is required to get activitiesto generate the runmap page.
+- `REFRESH_TOKEN`: a valid refresh token that can be used to authenticate with strava.
+- `CLIENT_SECRET`: The client secret for your strava app authentication.
+- `CLIENT_ID`: THe ID of your strava app.
+Used for authentication.
-- `STRAVA_ENDPOINT`: Defaults to `https://www.strava.com`, but is configurable.
+- `ACTIVITIES_ENDPOINT`: Defaults to `https://www.strava.com/api/v3/activities`, but is configurable.
 If you configure it, it must be:
   - A valid url scheme (start with http(s)://)
   - Not end in a slash (the plugin adds the trailing `/`)
+- `AUTH_ENDPOINT`: Defaults to `https://www.strava.com/oauth/token`.
+The oauth endpoint for strava, if you want to test a mock or separate environment.
 - `STRAVA_DRY_RUN`: Evaluates to bool.
 Omit if it's not a dry run, fill it with anything if it is a dry run.
 Dry run fills with a few test images, but does not actually hit the strava API (use this if you haven't got a token yet or are repeatedly re-generating and want to speed things up and avoid getting rate-limited.)
+- `DATE_DISPLAY_FORMAT`: A valid string to pass in to the `strftime` function of a datetime object.
+Corresponds to the date display of each map in the runmap page.

 ### Setting up strava